-This is followed by the devalue stage as the target is now often ignored or spoken to in a childish manner.
+As mentioned previously, this is followed by the devalue stage as the target is now often ignored or spoken to in a less than respectful manner.
+Sometimes they may actually be spoken to in a childish manner to further cause them to feel incompetent.

-As a result, the target may choose more alone time to process this major loss in her life and will socialize less.
+The implications of these events may cause the target to choose more alone time to process this major change in their life and they will socialize less.
 To the children this may appear that she/he is not coping.
 With this observation the target is now blamed for his/her own failures.

 To finalize their game to ascertain that their victim is fully crushed the alienator may continue their tactics using a variation of the above scenarios.
 Rather than create shock after shock they will play their games in rounds of either crushing their victim or re-entering the lives of their victims with warm apologies, smiles, and offers of friendship.
 As these cycles repeat themselves the ups and downs of the bad days and good days begin to take a hold of their victim and creates a form of addiction.
 This is accomplished by creating the lows - the bad days - that ultimately result in the victim anticipating the highs - the good days.
 The sweetness of the good days fuels one's endorphins exactly like an addictive drug.
-Since it is happening in cycles the body gets accustomed to it and the need for the good days - the drug - has been set.
+Since it is happening in cycles the body gets accustomed to this pattern of the good days that follow the bad days.
+These ups and downs work exactly like a drug and a pattern of addiction to the good days has been set.

-At this point the alienator may choose to walk away completely from their target, essentially setting off withdrawal symptoms in the victim.
+At this point the alienator may choose to walk away completely from their target, essentially setting off withdrawal symptoms in the victim without the relief of the upcoming good days.
 She/he will now definitely appear unstable.
 This tactic is known as the trauma bond.

 When the children see a different view of the parent they once knew, they understandably lose their trust towards that parent.
 They are quick to diagnose them as a borderline personality or simply as paranoid.
-With the alienator full of happy energy and the targeted parent crushed the children will now align with the alienator.